souravkakkarr/sonar-detection/README.md

 ### Contributions Welcome 🤝
 We welcome contributions, feedback, and ideas to enhance our SONAR Detection project.
 Together, we can navigate the depths and improve underwater safety and exploration.

-### License 📜
-This project is licensed under the MIT License.
-Feel free to explore, modify, and share the code.
-See `LICENSE` for more details.

 ### Acknowledgments 🙌
 - Inspired by the potential of SONAR technology to revolutionize underwater detection.
 - Special thanks to the researchers and developers pushing the boundaries of marine science and technology.